This feature is still in "beta". We welcome you to test it, and we look forward to your feedback.

 - Get the Windows installer by going here.

-- Run the installer on your Windows machine and follow the steps to install the product.
+- Run the installer on your Windows machine (ignore the Windows Defender warning) and follow the steps to install the product.

 - After installation, open the Foxpass Windows Login shortcut from your Desktop.
 Click on the Settings button and fill in your LDAP Binder details and API key.
 To get LDAP Binder details, go to Foxpass console binder's page, create a new Binder 'windows-binder' and copy the binder-name and password from there.
 To get your API key, go to the API keys page on your Foxpass Console.